The vertical cable car

 The energy usage of the ‘vertical cable car’ is very low for a project of its size: less than 1 kilowatt-hour per visitor.
 This is roughly equivalent to a passenger sitting on a bus for a 1.5 mile journey.
 As a whole, the pod uses a similar amount of electricity to a medium sized restaurant.

 A range of innovative design techniques have been used during construction, including using natural ventilation to cool the building.
-Consumption of fresh water will be minimised by using low flow wash basins and water-efficient dishwashing equipment while the viewing pod itself has thermal insulation, double glazing and mechanical ventilation to minimise energy usage.
+Consumption of fresh water is minimised by using low flow wash basins and water-efficient dishwashing equipment while the viewing pod itself has thermal insulation, double glazing and mechanical ventilation to minimise energy usage.

 During our construction we have sent as little material as possible to land fill.
-For example, the crane mat is being constructed from shingle excavated from our basement.
+For example, the crane mat was constructed from shingle excavated from our basement.
 Our crane ‘cleans’ the air – so much so that studies have shown that in large cities the air emitted from the exhaust is cleaner than the air it sucks in!

 We will become a member of Green Tourism Business Scheme and promote environmental awareness and sustainability – training staff to reduce waste and conserve energy and resources.

 We will also be applying for ISO 20121 standard to manage sustainable events at British Airways i360.

 Open up the landscape of Sussex